 These two-minute time slots should be broken down by the four sections (or quadrants) of your mouth – top and bottom, left and right.
 Each of these sections should have at least 30 seconds spent on cleaning.
 While this may feel like a long time, especially if you are used to doing a quick clean, this is the minimum amount of time you need to spend to ensure your teeth and gums are clean and healthy.

 Many people, especially parents, find that playing a song that is just over two minutes long is a great way to keep track of the time spent cleaning your teeth.
 For children, they will be busy listening to the music, so the time will pass quickly.
 Other people find keeping a timer in their bathroom helps ensure they are spending the right amount of time cleaning their teeth.

 Another option is to try an electric toothbrush.
 Most have a built-in timer, which will indicate to you when you have spent 2 minutes brushing.
 This way, you have no excuses to say that you lost track of time while brushing.

 These days there are different types of flossing methods and tools available.
-Some people find it hard to wrap the floss around their fingers and get to their back teeth; this is where flosssing forks or floss picks come in handy.
-These have handles and heads at different angles making hard to reach areas easier to access.
+Some people find it hard to wrap the floss around their fingers and get to their back teeth; this is where dental flossers or floss picks come in handy.
+These have handles and heads at different angles making hard-to-reach areas easier to access.